 Parents considering an application to the school are encouraged to telephone the school office to make an appointment to visit the school.
 Our telephone number is 01732 462221 or you may e-mail us at firstname.lastname@example.org

-In October the school provides several opportunities to come and visit the school in action.
+In October and November, the school provides several opportunities to come and visit the school in action.
 There will be a talk by the Headteacher and the Reception teacher.
 There will also be an opportunity to visit the Early Years setting and see the rest of the school.
 Finally there will be an opportunity to ask questions about our transition into EYFS.

 Following the closing date, KCC will allocate places for all pupils according to their preferences and subject to the oversubscription criteria (see below).
 Please note that all decisions are taken by KCC, not by the school.